EricBruylant/accelerator-website/index.md

 ### How can I get involved?

 If you'd like to help push the project forward, please take the [survey](https://goo.gl/pc4wAT) and you’ll be added to the Facebook chat.
 Until May 2017, the project is in freeform exploration/discussion mode.
 Our current target for initial move-in is early 2018 (still subject to change).

-There will be an initial week-long meeting for people interested in joining the team in the United Kingdom from May 20th to 27th (applications will open soon).
+There will be an initial week-long meeting for people interested in joining the team in the United Kingdom (from June 17th to 24th).

+### I seriously want to help.
+What can I do now?

+There is a lot of work to do, and we are always looking for people who are both competent and self-directed.
+One of the best ways to approach us is to simply step in and start helping.
+We won't tell you what to do -- figuring that out is an important part of the work, and we don't believe in micromanaging.

+You might want to consider [applying for the meeting in June](https://goo.gl/forms/W2pPCvdm9wPFoNvq2), which will be a perfect opportunity to get to know other people working on the project, and figure out how you fit in.

 ## More questions?